Tips & Tricks for Skiing with Your Dog

 If you do see ice ball buildup, use pliers on a multi-tool to break the big chunks into smaller ones and comb them out with your fingers.
 Do this sooner rather than later – the bigger they are, the harder they are to break!

 Be Aware of Winter Danger Winter is furbearer season in many states, and if you’re recreating on public land there could be leg hold traps and neck snares set in the area.
 Trappers are not required to place signs declaring their traps, so it’s important to check your state’s regulations to know where and when you might encounter a trap set.
 Dogs are often caught in traps meant for coyote, beaver, and bobcat, requiring quick and decisive action on your part to release them.

 If you live in an area with high trapping activity it is a good idea to carry wire or cable cutters (I carry mine in the form of a multi-tool) and fix a bell to your pup’s collar so that you can pinpoint their location by sound.
-Check out this handy PDF to learn more about how to safely release your dog from a trap.

 - Bungee Leash: Though we usually keep Hilde off leash while skiing, we always carry a backup.
 I like a little bit of stretch to reduce the jerkiness – it’s hard to match the dog / skier rhythm and a little bit of elastic makes it more comfortable for everyone!

 - Insulated Dog Coat: Keep your pup warm and dry.
 Especially important for the little guys who lose heat faster!